-• Look for cracked or broken spring hangers, missing or damaged bushings, and broken, loose, or missing bolts, u-bolts or other axle mounting parts.
+Look for cracked or broken spring hangers, missing and broken, loose, or missing bolts, u-bolts.
 (The mounts should be checked at each point where they are secured to the vehicle frame and axle[s]).

 Shock Absorbers

 See that shock absorbers are secure and that there are no leaks.